 3. Domestic Cleaning and Garden Maintenance

 Anything to do with providing services to the domestic home as a sole trader or single self-employed individual, can be open to negotiation.
 The average domestic cleaner who sources their own clients can charge anything from $50- $90 per hour!
 You read that correctly.
-Someone who mows your lawns or cleans your home can charge like a wounded bull, and people will pay simply so they do not have to do it themselves.
-If you are lucky enough to land a government, NDS or aged care client or contract, then you can expect to receive, on average, $85 per hour to provide domestic services.
+If you are lucky enough to land a government, NDIS or aged care client or contract, then you can expect to receive, on average, $85 per hour to provide domestic services.

 If you are gifted in any academic or musical field, taking on the role of a private tutor can net you between $25-$50 per hour, depending on the difficulty in the subject matter and the tutors’ qualifications.
 That is nothing to knock back if you are looking for extra cash and have free afternoons after school to teach a musical instrument you’ve been practising since you were four years old.
 Perhaps you have a gift for numbers and explaining complex formulas and equations in an easy-to-understand manner your classmates, and school students would be willing to pay you to teach them.